rationalpov/mentalModel/lawOfBigNumbers.md

 ___

+### the law of small numbers

+the invert of law of large number is the law of small numbers. law of small numbers can be a tempting illution when you saw a clear pattern emerged. but it is often just ..illustion.

+> In June 1944, Germany flew several raids on London.
+War experts plotted the position of each bomb as it fell, and noticed one cluster near Regent’s Park, and another along the banks of the Thames.
+This clustering concerned them, because it implied that the German military had designed a new bomb that was more accurate than any existing bomb.
+In fact, the Luftwaffe was dropping bombs randomly, aiming generally at the heart of London but not at any particular location over others.
+What the experts had seen were clusters that occur naturally through random processes—misleading noise masquerading as a useful signal.  -- [Adam Alter](https://www.edge.org/response-detail/27024)

+> Of course, the law of small numbers applies to more than military tactics.
+It explains the rise of stereotypes (concluding that all people with a particular trait behave the same way); the dangers of relying on a single interview when deciding among job or college applicants (concluding that interview performance is a reliable guide to job or college performance at large); and the tendency to see short-term patterns in financial stock charts when in fact short-term stock movements almost never follow predictable patterns.
+The solution is to pay attention not just to the pattern of data, but also to how much data you have.
+Small samples aren’t just limited in value; they can be counterproductive because the stories they tell are often misleading.  -- [Adam Alter](https://www.edge.org/response-detail/27024)

+___

 ### how to build an effective team

 Charles Duhigg mentions how effective team works in his excellent book [Smarter Faster Better: The Secrets of Being Productive in Life and Business](https://www.amazon.com/Smarter-Faster-Better-Productive-Business-ebook/dp/B00Z3FRYB0)